 It is common to feel uncertain about participating in group therapy.
 You might feel anxious about joining and might have difficulty imagining talking to a group of “strangers.”
 Trust and confidentiality are the two most common concerns people have about joining a group.
 Confidentiality is requested and expected from group members to create a safe and positive environment for growth.
 As the group evolves you will likely develop a sense of trust in the other members, however, how much and how quickly you talk about yourself depends upon your own comfort level.

-Groups Offered for Fall 2013
+Groups Offered for Spring 2014

 To learn more about each group, review the options below and visit our Forms page for detailed fliers.